Mondego/crawler4py/README.md

 UrlFetchTimeOut : Timeout(Seconds) for getting data from a url

-UserAgentString : The User Agent String that this crawler is going to identify itself as. http://tools.ietf.org/html/rfc2616#section-14.43
+UserAgentString : The User Agent String that this crawler is going to identify itself as. http://tools.ietf.org/html/rfc2616#section-14.43 : HAVE TO DEFINE IN DERIVED CLASS

 Resumable : To allow resume of fetching from last point of closure.
 Set to False to always restart from seed set of urls.